 Pinning down a time to speak with Stephen Jones isn’t easy.
 As soon as he returns from Fashion Week in Paris, he sets off for Japan, literally with no time in between.
 But when you start to compile a list of the world’s leading fashion designers he collaborates with, patience is obviously required.

-Neue Luxury • Issue 2 • Art • Feature • BY Angela Hesson SHARE
+Neue Luxury • Issue 2 • Fine wine & spirits • Feature • BY Angela Hesson SHARE

 An installation by Rosslynd Piggott